anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Even if you're on the right track, you'll get run over if you just sit there.
+Quote: Swim upstream.
+Go the other way.
+Ignore the conventional wisdom.

-By: Will Rogers
+By: Sam Walton